What Is Canonicalization and Duplicate Content?

 Keep it the same for all duplicate pages.

-Conduct regular checks to find any new duplicate content.
+Regular checks are conducted to find any new duplicate content.

 Update your canonical tags as needed.